Best hikes in the world

 Noosa National Park, Australia (Thrifty Family Travels)

-One of my favorite places to hike is through the Noosa National Park on Australia’s Sunshine Coast, because you get a little bit of everything – bush, wildlife, stunning coastal views and several spots to swim.
+One of my favourite places to hike is through the Noosa National Park on Australia’s Sunshine Coast, because you get a little bit of everything – bush, wildlife, stunning coastal views and several spots to swim.

 There are 5 different walking track options in Noosa National Park ranging from a short bush walk to a few hours hike.
 The official entrance/starting point is along Park Road not too far from Hastings Street, this is the ideal spot if you want a short walk.
 However, for the longest walk, the Alexandria Bay track, I like to start from the Sunshine Beach end.